Kind Hearts and Coronets: Plot

-In Edwardian England, Louis D'Ascoyne Mazzini, 10th Duke of Chalfont, is in prison, awaiting his hanging for murder the following morning.
-As he writes his memoirs, he recounts the events that led him there in a flashback.
+In Edwardian England, Louis D'Ascoyne Mazzini, 10th Duke of Chalfont, is in prison awaiting his hanging for murder, to be carried out the following morning.
+He writes an account of the events that led him to this point which forms the basis for the narration of the film told in flashback.

 His mother, the youngest daughter of the 7th Duke of Chalfont, eloped with an Italian opera singer named Mazzini and was disowned by her family for marrying beneath her station.
 The Mazzinis were poor, but happy until Mazzini died shortly after Louis was born.
 Louis's mother brings him up among stories of the history of her family and tells him how, unlike most other peerages, the dukedom of Chalfont can descend through female as well as male heirs.
 Louis's only childhood friends are Sibella Hallward and her brother, the children of a local doctor.

-When Louis leaves school, his mother writes to her kinsman Lord Ascoyne D'Ascoyne, head of a private bank, for assistance in launching her son's career, but is rebuffed.
+When Louis leaves school, his mother writes to her kinsman, Lord Ascoyne D'Ascoyne, head of a private bank, for assistance in launching her son's career, but is rebuffed.
 Louis is forced to work as an assistant to a draper.
-When his mother dies, her last request, to be interred in the family burial vault at Chalfont Castle, is denied.
+When his mother dies, her last request to be interred in the family burial vault at Chalfont Castle, is denied.
 Louis proposes marriage to Sibella, but she ridicules him, and marries Lionel Holland, a former school friend of her brother who has a rich father.
 Soon after this, Louis quarrels with a customer, Ascoyne D'Ascoyne, the banker's arrogant only child, who has him dismissed from his job.

 Louis resolves to kill Ascoyne D'Ascoyne and the other seven family members ahead of him in the order of succession to the dukedom.
 After arranging a fatal boating accident for Ascoyne D'Ascoyne and his mistress, Louis writes a letter of condolence to his victim's father, Lord Ascoyne D'Ascoyne, who employs him as a clerk.
 Upon his later promotion, Louis takes a bachelor flat in St James's, London, for assignations with Sibella, who is unhappy in her marriage to the dull Lionel.